A (motor yacht): FeaturesA is powered by two MAN RK280 diesel engines providing approximately , sufficient to give the yacht a maximum speed of . At her cruising speed of she can travel a maximum of in under sixteen days before her fuel tanks are exhausted.

 Typically for a mega yacht, A is decorated, equipped, and staffed to an extremely opulent standard.
 There is almost 24000 ft2 of interior space, including 2500 ft2 for the master suite.
 Starck, known for his occasionally risqué design choices, also added a secret room hidden behind mirrored panels.
-Mirrored surfaces feature extensively throughout the interior, along with Baccarat crystal which is used not only for the glassware and tableware, but for the furniture too.
-There are 7 guest cabins, although they have moving walls and can be converted to four larger staterooms.
+Mirrored surfaces feature extensively throughout the interior, along with Baccarat crystal which is used for the glassware and tableware, as well as for the furniture.
+There are seven guest cabins, although they have moving walls and can be converted to four larger staterooms.
 Above-deck there is a helipad and swimming pool forward of the superstructure and two more pools aft, one of which is glass-bottomed and can be viewed from the below-deck disco.

 35 staff are employed on the vessel.
-Reportedly, security is tightly controlled, with 44 mm-thick bomb-proof glass in the windows, over 40 CCTV cameras, motion sensors, biometric fingerprint/keypad entry for restricted areas, and a rumoured escape pod in case of emergencies.
+Reportedly, security is tightly controlled, with 44 mm-thick bomb-proof glass in the windows, over 40 CCTV cameras, motion sensors, biometric fingerprint/keypad entry for restricted areas and a rumoured escape pod in case of emergencies.

-Aside from the yacht itself, the two main tenders—one open and one covered—and a third sports tender have also been designed by Starck, and built by Vaudrey Miller of New Zealand.
+The two main tenders, one open and one covered, and a third sports tender have also been designed by Starck, and built by Vaudrey Miller of New Zealand.
 They are all 10–11 m long, and reputedly cost $1 million each.
 The total cost of A has never been officially confirmed, but $300 million has been the most frequently cited estimate.